-Knowing how to read legal description of property is a skill many landowners and property buyers overlook.
+Knowing how to read the legal description of a property is a skill many landowners and property buyers overlook.

 That said, before you move forward with any sale, you should ensure you and your real estate agent have verified how old the legal description is.